konfuzio-ai/konfuzio-sdk/docs/sdk/vscode_docker.md

 - If you want to rebuild the container, because e.g. a different branch uses different dependencies, open the extension’s command palette and click *'Rebuild Container'*.
-(This of course means that you have to reinstall the python extension - if this becomes annoying you can specify its ID in the devcontainer.json file to be pre-installed with every rebuild).
+(This of course means that you have to reinstall the Python extension - if this becomes annoying you can specify its ID in the devcontainer.json file to be pre-installed with every rebuild).